-Couple gets $800 Duke Energy bill, harbinger of things to come
+Couple gets $800 energy bill, harbinger of things to come

 "At the end of the day, he told me Dynegy did everything by the book," Makris said.
 "They notified me."

-Many third party electric and gas suppliers are now raising rates sharply as locked in contracts expire.
+Many third-party electric and gas suppliers are now raising rates sharply as locked-in contracts expire.

-Natural gas prices have nearly doubled this year, and if you have been enjoying a low rate lock in, you may be in for sticker shock soon.
+Natural gas prices have nearly doubled this year, and if you were enjoying a low rate lock in, you may be in for sticker shock soon.

 Make sure you open any letter from your energy supplier.
-Many people toss these thinking they are junk mail, which is what Makris may have done.
+Many people toss these, thinking they are junk mail, which is what Makris may have done.

 If you get a letter about a rate hike, check the Ohio PUCO's "Apples to Apples" website: you may find a cheaper plan there.
-(There is no option for Kentucky residents to switch providers at the current time).
+(There is no option for Kentucky residents to switch providers at the current time.)

-Makris says he is done with third party suppliers for now, and is switching back to Duke.
+Makris said he is done with third-party suppliers for now, and is switching back to Duke Energy.

-We checked with Duke Energy, where spokeswoman Sally Thelen told us to make sure you understand your contract with a 3rd parry supplier, and make a note of when it ends.
+We checked with Duke Energy, where spokeswoman Sally Thelen told us to make sure you understand your contract with a third-party supplier, and make a note of when it ends.
 That way you can start looking around for a cheaper supplier before you are hit with an $800 energy bill, and you don't waste your money.

 ___________________